Apply as a First Year JD

 7. Credential Assembly Service Report: Register for the Credential Assembly Service (CAS) and request official transcripts from every undergraduate and graduate school you attended.
 LSAC advises applicants to register for CAS and submit all documents at least six weeks prior to submitting your application to law schools.
 We strongly recommend registering for CAS no later than February 1.
 Applicants must take their initial LSAT no later than the February test to have a reportable score to be considered for admission.
 The CAS code for William & Mary is 5115.

-8. Law School Admission Test: Applicants should take the LSAT no later than February, 2023; subsequent exams may be submitted as supplemental material in support of your application.
+8. Law School Admission Test: Applicants should take the LSAT no later than April 2024; subsequent exams may be submitted as supplemental material in support of your application.
+For applications submitted after the April 1 priority deadline and before August 1, the Law School will accept June LSAT scores on a space available basis.
 William & Mary Law School conducts a holistic review of every application and considers the LSAT score in the context of the entire application (transcripts, personal statement, letters of recommendation, evidence of leadership, and engagement and other information).
 If you feel that one or more of your test scores does not accurately reflect your ability or potential, please use the Miscellaneous Addendum attachment to explain this disparity.
-W&M considers an LSAT score valid for a period of three years; therefore, the oldest LSAT score acceptable for the 2022-23 application cycle is June, 2019.
+W&M considers an LSAT score valid for a period of three years; therefore, the oldest LSAT score acceptable for the 2023-24 application cycle is June, 2021.
 All applicants must have a reportable LSAT score on record with LSAC.

 9. TOEFL/IELTS For International Applicants: If your first language is not English and English is not the language of instruction at your undergraduate institution, you may submit a score from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) in addition to the LSAT.